 If you want to stay in your own home as you get older, but need some help with things like cleaning and preparing meals, or with transport so you can go shopping or attend appointments, a Home Care Package may help you.

 What is a Home Care Package?

-A Home Care Package provides a co-ordinated package of services tailored to meet your specific care needs.
-A Home Care Package provides services that can:
+A Home Care Package provides a co-ordinated package of services tailored to meet your specific care needs to:

-- give you choice and flexibility in the way that care and support is provided to you.
+- give you choice and flexibility in the way your care and services are provided to you at home

 What types of services are provided?